lavanet/lava-sdk/README.md

 });
 ```

-The `privateKey` parameter is required and should be the private key of the staked Lava client for the specified `chainID`.
+- `privateKey` parameter is required and should be the private key of the staked Lava client for the specified `chainID`.

-The `chainID` parameter is required and should be the ID of the chain you want to query.
+- `chainID` parameter is required and should be the ID of the chain you want to query.
 You can find all supported chains with their IDs [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json)

-The `lavaEndpoint` is an optional field that specifies the RPC endpoint of the Lava network node.
+- `lavaEndpoint` is an optional field that specifies the RPC endpoint of the Lava network node.
 It is used to fetch list of the providers for specified `chainID` and `rpcInterface`.
 You can check the [default lava rpc endpoint](https://github.com/lavanet/lava-sdk/blob/PRT-108-readme-addons/src/config/default.ts#L1)

-The `rpcInterface` is an optional field representing the interface that will be used for sending relays.
+- `rpcInterface` is an optional field representing the interface that will be used for sending relays.
 For cosmos chains it can be `tendermintRPC` or `rest`.
 For evm compatible chains `jsonRPC` or `rest`.
 You can find the list of all default rpc interfaces [supportedChains](https://github.com/lavanet/lava-sdk/blob/main/supportedChains.json)

 ---